tpike3/ml_training/README.md

 ## Acknowledgments
 This repo was built using material from our private industry and acedemic experience, as well as material borrowed from:
-* UCLA ECE 239AS
+* UCLA ECE 239AS.
-* UPenn CIS 229
+* UPenn CIS 229.
-* UPenn CIS 520
+* UPenn CIS 520.
-* Stanford CS 229
+* Stanford CS 229.
-* Python Data Science Handbook
+* Python Data Science Handbook.
-* Machine Learning Mastery
+* Machine Learning Mastery.
-* Towards Data Science
+* Towards Data Science.
 * Randy Olson's data analysis and machine learning projects.
 * Many thanks to [Andreas Mueller](http://amueller.github.io/) for some of his [examples](https://github.com/amueller/scipy_2015_sklearn_tutorial) in the Machine Learning section.
-I drew inspiration from several of his excellent examples.
+We drew inspiration from several of his excellent examples.
-* Many thanks to Kaggle for the datasets
+* Many thanks to Kaggle for the datasets.
 * Numerous others that we cannot remember.